 Dr. Rodriguez discusses the difference between fat injections for Breast augmentation and stem cell enhanced fat injections to the breast.
 He cites the ASPS position paper regarding fat transfer.
 Read about it in his CosmeticSurg blog.

-Breast augmentation articles
+Breast augmentation Articles

 Tubular breast deformity is a condition where the breasts have the shape of cylindrical tubes.
 Dr. Rodriguez, a Yale trained plastic surgeon, explains how this can be corrected with a certain type of implant and incision.
 Read about it in his Cosmeticsurg blog.